leighklotz/blatano/README.md

 landscape, or your smart refrigerator, but if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.
-The size of the drawing The sense of drawing indicates the distance from Blatano as well.
+The size of the drawing indicates the distance from Blatano as well.

 In Rich Gold's "Little Computer People," we are outside the computation, looking at the homunculus in the computer.
 With Blatano,